actarusvb/PingOtronic/README.md

 Host file is read every 5 minutes on the clock.

-You have to manully add a super user into your mongodb dedicate collection for users. then when logged suing syper user account you maty create new users with different role.
+You have to manualy add a super user into your mongodb dedicate collection for users. then when logged suing syper user account you maty create new users with different role.

+User are stored in MongoDB, ping data in postgres, yes we can use only one DBMS instead of two, but Mongo is more flexible for users' records, and ping data is realy standard in record format.

 ## Tobe Done
 Data Retention.... how long you want to keep your data in DB?

 At this moment PingOtronic do not clean & remove old records from DB, this will lead to problem and slow down web pages

-Please fell free to consider max data retention removing data form DB tables and/or moving in separate tables
+Please fell free to consider max data retention removing data form DB tables and/or moving in separate tables using a dedicate script attached to cron.

 ## Support
 Professional services for installation, turn-on key solution, authertication, add-on etc are available.
 Please contact us for discuss about this!.